 - Coeliac disease is common and easily missed.
 Some authors state that coeliac disease may also manifest as iron depletion.

-- The British Society for Gastroenterology guidelines comments that, on current evidence, the prevalence of GI malignancy is low in patients with iron depletion.
+- The British Society of Gastroenterology guidelines comment that, on current evidence, the prevalence of GI malignancy is low in patients with iron depletion.
 They suggest that, from the available evidence, only postmenopausal women and men >50 years require GI investigation for iron depletion.

 - Diets which are borderline low in iron are common.